dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 >>>
 ```

-This *read-eval* loop is very useful for debugging and exploration.
+This so-called *read-eval* loop is very useful for debugging and exploration.

 Let's take a closer look at the elements:

 - `>>>` is the interpreter prompt for starting a new statement.
 - `...` is the interpreter prompt for continuing a statements.
-Enter a blank like to finish typing and run the statements.
+Enter a blank line to finish typing and run the statements.

 The `...` prompt may or may not be shown depending on how you are using Python.
 For this course,
 it is shown as blanks to make it easier to cut/paste code samples.